 - Require Landlords to complete an annual online educational course.
 There are many landlords who choose to go it alone without the assistance of a real estate agent.
 Equally, there are many landlords who use a real estate agent but ignorant their advice.
 Requiring landlords to complete an online CPD style course will keep them abreast of their obligations.

 - Clarify the rules around sub-letting and mandate that sub-tenant bonds are lodged with RBOL.
 It is one thing allowing tenants to sublet part of their rental property.
 The sub-tenant is often at the mercy of a head tenant; who has no idea of their obligations.
 Head tenants who sub-let out properties have become landlords / agents.
 Head tenants need to complete a CPD course before they can sub-let.
 It should be mandatory for all bonds collected by a head tenant be lodged with RBOL

 - Ensure short term furnished rental properties meet the same quality and safety standards as hotels.
 Whilst not directly related to the residential rental market, the rise of AirBnB and other short term holiday accommodation premises has reduced the pool of residential properties in some areas.
 These properties are commercial rentals not residential rentals.
 Often an owner will throw in old furniture from their home and think job done.
-Theses holiday lettings are often located in standard strata unit buildings.
-The home of other owners or tenants.
+Theses holiday lettings are often located in rersidential strata unit buildings.
 These properties do not meet the fire safety standards noise standards or security standards of hotels; against which they are competing for market share.
 They do not necessarily have fire rated carpets, curtains and bedding, fire rated doors, back to base fire alarms, a 24/7 emergency repair service, noise proof floors, ceilings doors or walls.
-These issues impact on the comfort and safety of other occupants in the building – including tenants who in some buildings represent the remainder of all occupants.
+These issues impact on the comfort and safety of other occupants in the building – including tenants who in some buildings represent the majority of occupants.